-Before crossing after a train has passed, make sure there isn't another train coming in the other direction on other tracks.
+Before crossing, and after a train has passed, close your door, and make sure there isn't another train coming in the other direction on other tracks.

 If your bus has a manual transmission, never change gears while crossing the tracks.